FrostiFish/magic_mirror/README.md

 https://www.youtube.com/watch?v=8YaeUYZ_Ex8
 https://www.youtube.com/watch?v=spUNpyF58BY

-Baseline readings of the bass frequencies are around 80 - 600, not very accurate, would not recommend to use these Baseline readings of the mid frequencies are around 10 - 200 Baseline readings of the treble frequencies are around 0 - 100, these are the most accurate bands
+Baseline readings of the bass frequencies are around 80 - 600, not very accurate, would not recommend to use these.
+Baseline readings of the mid frequencies are around 10 - 200.
+Baseline readings of the treble frequencies are around 0 - 100, these are the most accurate bands.